vorgestern/xmlrep/Readme.md

     print(Readme) -- Print xml-representation

 ### More complex examples
+                                      outputs xml-text ..

-    lua examples/Readme.lua                          outputs an xml-text with roughly the same content as this Readme. lua examples/ExampleVCXProj.lua                  outputs the xml-text of a project file for Visual Studio (.vcxproj).
+    lua examples/Readme.lua           .. with roughly the same content as this Readme. lua examples/ExampleVCXProj.lua   .. of a project file for Visual Studio (.vcxproj).

 ## How to build
 There is no need to build xmlrep,